-Anyone that’s visited Disney’s Wilderness Lodge at Christmas will tell you that it’s a must do on their list of holiday stops at Disney World.
-The resort is modeled after the Northwest Pacific and offers one of the most unique settings in central Florida.
+Anyone that’s visited Disney’s Wilderness Lodge at Christmas will tell you that it’s a must-do on their list of holiday stops at Walt Disney World.
+Since the Wilderness Lodge is modeled after the Northwest Pacific, it offers one of the most unique settings in central Florida.

-If you arrive at the Wilderness Lodge by boat, you’ll immediately begin to notice the changes of the landscape.
+If you arrive at the Wilderness Lodge by boat, you’ll immediately notice the changes in the landscape.
 Tall trees with Spanish moss line the raised wooden walkways that lead up to the main resort.

-Copper Creek Falls actually begins inside the Wilderness Lodge.
-There’s a bridge right in the lobby to cross over it.
+Copper Creek Falls begins inside the Wilderness Lodge.

 Related: Copper Creek Villas Review

-During Christmastime, it’s adorned with special trimmings of green boughs, red poinsettias, and plaid bows.
+During Christmastime, the bridge is adorned with unique trimmings of green boughs, red poinsettias, and plaid bows.

-The sound of the falls running through the lobby also makes for a nice sound buffer when it’s crowded.
+The sound of the falls running through the lobby makes for an excellent sound buffer when it’s crowded.

 Ribbons with white and red trim are woven into them.

-What was left of the sun on this day was casting a nice light onto the Wilderness Lodge’s Christmas tree.
+On this day, what was left of the sun was casting a nice light onto the Wilderness Lodge’s Christmas tree.

-Lanterns with reindeer silhouettes adorn the tree with larger moose antlers subtly placed throughout.
+Lanterns with reindeer silhouettes adorn the tree.
+Additionally, giant moose antlers are subtly placed throughout.